GouravSingal-code/Assembler/README.md

 BASED ON 2 PASS ASSEMBLER

-We have use used QT for ui to display our working of 2 pass assembler
+We have used QT for ui to display our working of 2 pass assembler

 to execute it